XRPLF/rippled/Subtrees/beast/ReadMe.md

 ## JUCE

-Beast is based on the juce_core module which is provided under the ISC license.
+Beast is based on the beast_core module which is provided under the ISC license.
 More information about JUCE is available at http://www.juce.com